Infrastructure for KGR runners

 The nodes and runner sizes are tightly connected.
 Here is connection between medium node and standard runner represented on rules for request (guaranteed values for jobs, lower value) and for limit (limiting values for jobs, upper value)

-* The request is made in a way that 3 runners (1 main and 1 helper container) can run on large node
+- The request is made in a way that 3 runners (1 main and 1 helper container) can run design node

-* The limit is made in a way that 2 runners (1 main, 1 helper and 1 service container) can run on large node
+- The limit is made in a way that 2 runners (1 main, 1 helper and 1 service container) can run on design node

 - There is a bit of reserve on each node even with three pods at request values.